CIPHER MACHINES AND CRYPTOLOGY

 Cryptography was used to secure secret communications from military leaders, diplomats, spies and religious groups.
 Unfortunately, most of the early ciphers revealed statistical information which could be used to break them.
 As early as the 9th century, Arab mathematicians discovered frequency analysis and developed methods to break ciphers.
 This started the race between codemakers and codebreakers.

 Frequency analysis proved to solve many of the known ciphers, and it was only with the invention of the poly-alphabetic cipher by Leon Battista Alberti in the 15th century that codemakers were one step ahead of the codebreakers again.
 Poly-alphabetic ciphers like Vigenère use different sets of alphabets during the encryption process.
-For ages, these ciphers were considered to be unbreakable until Charles Babage in the 19th century developed the multiple frequency analysis techniques.
+For ages, these ciphers were considered unbreakable, until Charles Babbage developed the multiple frequency analysis techniques in the 19th century.

 Cryptography was extensively used by governments to protect their diplomatic post.
-In the 18th century, all major countries in Europe started recruiting cryptologists to either protect their communication, mostly letters through postal services, or break the encrypted messages of other countries.
-These bureaus became known as the Black Chambers.
-Some of the most notorious Black Chambers were the Austrian Geheime Kabinets-Kanzlei in Vienna, the French Cabinet Noir and later the British Room 40, notorious for their great skill in intercepting and decrypting all kinds of military and diplomatic post.
+In the 18th century, all major countries in Europe started recruiting cryptologists to either protect their communication, mostly letters through postal services, or break other countries' encrypted messages.
+These bureaus became known as Black Chambers.
+Some of the most notorious Black Chambers were the Austrian Geheime Kabinets-Kanzlei in Vienna, the French Cabinet Noir and later the British Room 40, infamous for their great skill in intercepting and decrypting all kinds of military and diplomatic mail.

-Cryptography soon became an important weapon in politics and in the many wars in Europe.
-By the end of the 19th century important steps were made in the development of cryptography.
-Auguste Kerckhoffs was one of the most important men to change cryptography from a dark art into a science, based on mathematics.
-It was Kerckhoffs who stated the fundamental principle that encryption should not depend on the secrecy of the system - which sooner or later would be compromised - but should solely depend on the secrecy of the key.
+Cryptography soon became an important weapon in politics, and in the many wars in Europe.
+By the end of the 19th century, important steps were made in the development of cryptography.
+Auguste Kerckhoffs was one of the most important men to change cryptography from an obscure art into a science, based on mathematics.
+It was Kerckhoffs who formulated the fundamental principle that encryption should never depend on the secrecy of the system, which would sooner or later become known, but should depend solely on the secrecy of the key.

-Many new pencil-and-paper ciphers or hand ciphers were developed and used during the First World War.
-Among them were ADFGVX, Playfair and Double Transposition.
+Many new manual pencil-and-paper ciphers, also called hand ciphers, have been developed and used during the First World War, albeit with varying degrees of success.
+Among them were the ADFGVX, Playfair and Double Transposition.
 All of them were based on transposition, substitution and fractioning of letters.
-One important invention was the one-time pad encryption for Telex traffic by Gilbert Vernam in 1917.
-He realized that when a Telex signal is mixed with a truly random key with the same length as the message, the message would be unbreakable.
+One important invention was the one-time pad encryption for Telex, (i.e. teletype machines) by Gilbert Vernam in 1917.
+He realized that, when a Telex signal is mixed with a truly random key, as long as the length as the message, the message would be unbreakable.
 Pencil-and-paper versions of his invention soon followed.
 With the rise of wireless communication, the need for secure communications for both military as civilian use grew exponential.
-The impractical and time-consuming hand ciphers could not keep up with the growing demand and this lead to the development of cipher machines.
+The impractical and time-consuming hand ciphers could not keep up with the growing demand and this led to the development of cipher machines.

-Elizebeth Friedman worked from 1923 for the U.S. Navy and the Treasury Department, breaking encrypted communications of rum-runners during the Prohibition, drug-runners, smugglers and domestic and international criminal activities.
-William Friedman wrote eight monographs of which "The Index of Coincidence and its Applications in Cryptography" was at the time the most important of modern cryptography.
+From 1923 on, Elizebeth Friedman worked for the U.S. Navy and the Treasury Department, breaking encrypted communications of rum-runners during the Prohibition, drug-runners, smugglers and domestic and international criminal activities.
+William Friedman wrote eight monographs of which "The Index of Coincidence and its Applications in Cryptography" was at the time the most important of modern cryptography and remains relevant to this day.

 In the United States, the Signal Intelligence Service (SIS) and the Communications Security section of the Office of Naval communications (OP-20-G) were the most important code breaking organizations with legendary cryptologists such as William Friedman and Meredith Gardner.
 Elizebeth Smith worked for Coast Guard Cryptanalytic Unit 387 and the FBI, leading the breaking of the Enigma machines used by German spies in South America during the Second World War.